DataDog/dd-agent-comp-experiments/README.md

 You can see the set of components in [`COMPONENTS.md`](./COMPONENTS.md).

+# Building

+To build, run `inv build`.
+This will build all binaries in the root of the repository.

+To regenerate files in the repo, run `inv generate`.

 # Component Guidelines

 What follows are draft guidelines for writing components.